 Find out who the company’s main competitors are by searching for “<company name> alternatives” or “<company name> competitors”.

 Then closely examine these companies and what they offer.
-Specifically, note what’s different about them vs the company to which you’re applying?
+Specifically, note what’s different about them vs the company to which you’re applying.
 What’s similar?
 Who has the biggest market share?
 Who’s the most innovative?
 Is it a crowded and competitive space, with multiple companies vying to get to the top?

-Researching German companies and the space they operate will allow you gain a better understanding of their industry, who’s at the top of their game, who’s the most financially stable, and more.
+Researching German companies and the space they operate will allow you to gain a better understanding of their industry, who’s at the top of their game, who’s the most financially stable, and more.
 It’s also another chance to get more data for questions you can ask during the job interview or use certain points in your cover letter and/or CV.

 4) Determine the company’s financial health.

-In our ever volatile and unstable world, investigating a company’s financial situation is crucial for knowing if you want to work there.
+In our ever-volatile and unstable world, investigating a company’s financial situation is crucial for knowing if you want to work there.
 This is especially applicable for startups, where on average only one in ten companies survive.
 Trust me, I know the pain of this personally, having been laid off three times in four years!

 Find out if they’ve received funding, how much, and from who?
 Do they have one investor or several?
 Have the investors remained consistent and stayed with the company for a long period of time?
 Just who are their investors?
 Investigate them too.

 More financially important things to find out?
-What are the companies revenues vs profits?
+What are the company’s revenues vs profits?
 Are they increasing or decreasing year over year?
 What’s their run rate?
 Were they affected by the pandemic?
 How did they conduct themselves?
 Is the company still on Kurzarbeit?
 Have they laid people off before due to poor finances and if yes, did they do it more than once?
 How did they perform after cutting costs?
 Does their future look bright?

 You can also ask finance-related questions during an interview.
 Note, that it’s possible that they can’t/won’t share specific details on their finances, but they should be able to tell you how the company is doing from a high-level perspective.

 Knowing more about a company’s financial health and their expected future outlook can help you decide if working for that company is for you.
 Some people really like working at startups and thrive in fast-paced, challenging environments – even when the risk of the company going out of business is high.
-On the other hand, if you see the company regularly lays off people due to making poor business decisions on repeat, you may want to steer clear of them altogether.
+On the other hand, if you see the company regularly laying off people due to making poor business decisions on repeat, you may want to steer clear of them altogether.

 Find the company on LinkedIn and examine the profiles of people who have worked there or currently work there.
 Start with the C-Levels (think CEO, CFO, CTO, etc.), then look at your hiring manager, and others who’d be on your team.

 You can find out a lot this way.
-There could be some red flags like employees not staying long at the company or that the management team was completely replaced.
+There could be some red flags like employees not staying long at the company or the management team is completely replaced.
 You’ll also cool some cool things – like employees being active on LinkedIn, where they share articles they’ve published, status updates about the company, and more.